We strive for transparency and stand up for fair production.

 What we really want is a bit better world.
 We can just contribute by small actions.
 Who would not want to do that?

-Mahri Mahri was founded by an Estonian Maria with the big help and support of her Swedish Ted.
+Mahri Mahri was founded by an Estonian Maria with the support of her Swedish Ted.
 Their children Finn (3y) and Milo (1y) run the show tho.